ampproject/amphtml/extensions/amp-consent/amp-consent.md

 <table>
   <tr>
     <td width="40%"><strong>Description</strong></td>
-    <td>Enables collection through UI and storage of a user's consent.
-It can also block other components based on the user's decision.</td>
+    <td>Provides the ability to collect and store a user's consent through a UI control.
+Also provides the ability to block other AMP components based on the user's consent.</td>
   </tr>
   <tr>
     <td width="40%"><strong>Availability</strong></td>